Rocketknight1/minimal_lczero/README.md

 ### How do I actually run training?

 Just run `tf_train.py`!
 You'll need a dataset, though - I'm working on that bit.
+In the meantime, people familiar with Leela can use any directory of v6 chunks.

+### How do I run PyTorch training?

+Just run `pt_train.py`!
+It takes the same arguments as `tf_train.py`, but training seems slower right now in terms of both epoch speed and iterations to achieve the same loss.
+I suspect there are a couple of bugs or layers that aren't quite equivalent in there still, but I'm working on it!

 ### Roadmap for this repo